demisto/content-docs/docs/integrations/code-conventions.md

 2. `page_size`
 3. `limit`

+**The two use cases"**
-**Manual Pagination:** The user wants to control the pagination on its own by using the `page` and `page size` arguments.
+- **Manual Pagination:** The user wants to control the pagination on its own by using the `page` and `page size` arguments.
 To achieve this, the command will simply pass the `page` and `page size` values on to the API request.

-**Automatic Pagination:** The user does not want to work with pages only with a number of results argument.
+- **Automatic Pagination:** The user does not want to work with pages, but only with a number of total results.
 In this case, the `limit` argument will be used to aggregate results by iterating over the necessary pages from the first page until collecting all the needed results.
 This implies a pagination loop mechanism will be implemented behind the scenes.
 For example, if the limit value received is 250 and the maximal page size enforced by the API is 100, the command will need to perform 3 API calls (pages 1,2, and 3) to collect the 250 requested results.

 ### Credentials
 When working on integrations that require user credentials (such as username/password, API token/key, etc..) the best practice is to use the `credentials` parameter type.